ibm-cloud-docs/openwhisk/hadr.md

 Because there are no active compute resources in Amsterdam for {{site.data.keyword.openwhisk}}, the failover period in the EU Central region might be longer than in other regions.

-{{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such it offers only compute services.
+{{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such, it only offers compute services.
 It does not back up the data that your workload (actions) processes.
-In order to store data, you can use separate cloud-based datastores with separate disaster recovery options, which depends on the storage service's SLAs.
+In order to store data, you can use separate cloud-based data stores with separate disaster recovery options, which depend on the storage service's SLAs.

 ## HIPAA

-{{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such it offers only compute services.
+{{site.data.keyword.openwhisk_short}} is a Function-as-a-Service offering, and as such, it only offers only compute services.
 It does not offer storage options nor management of your data.
 Ensuring the HIPAA-compliant processing of your data is subject to your storage service's operation and SLAs.